Updated on 2024-12-19 GMT+08:00

 Description: Converts a DATETIME or INTERVAL value of the DATE/TIMESTAMP/TIMESTAMP WITH TIME ZONE/TIMESTAMP WITH LOCAL TIME ZONE type into the VARCHAR type according to the format specified by fmt.

 • The optional parameter fmt includes the following types: date, time, week, quarter, and century.
 Each type has a unique template.
 The templates can be combined together.
-Common templates include: HH, MM, SS, YYYY, MM, and DD.
+Common templates include: HH, MI, SS, YYYY, MM, and DD.

 • A template may have a modification word.
 FM is a common modification word and is used to suppress the preceding zero or the following blank spaces.